 Currently, the following directors serve on the boards of directors of other reporting issuers in Canada (or the equivalent in a foreign jurisdiction) as listed below.
-Four of the directors currently serve together on the board of Resverlogix Corp., a TSX company.
+Three of the directors currently serve together on the board of Resverlogix Corp., a TSX-listed company.

 Director Public Company Board Membership

 Donald J. McCaffrey Resverlogix Corp TSX

 Kelly McNeill Resverlogix Corp TSX

-Dr. Eldon R. Smith Resverlogix Corp. - TSX Cardiol Therapeutics Inc TSX

-Kenneth Zuerblis Stemline Therapeutics, Inc. - NASDAQ Resverlogix Corp. - TSX
+Kenneth Zuerblis Resverlogix Corp. - TSX